 An overseas midwifery placement is a clinical placement you undertake in an under-resourced but fast-paced hospital in the developing world.

-You’ll see big differences between the overseas healthcare system and yours.
-You’ll also getting insight into practises you’ve never encountered before.
+You’ll see big differences in how local staff practise midwifery abroad.
+You’ll also get insight into practices you’ve never encountered before.

 WHAT ARE THE BENEFITS OF A MIDWIFERY PLACEMENT ABROAD?

-We design our international midwifery opportunities to help you get ahead of your fellow midwives in an increasingly competitive job market.
+We design our international midwifery opportunities to help you stand out as a student midwife in an increasingly competitive job market.

 - Expand your clinical knowledge and skill set